-- The PRRD hired 2 seasonal Invasive Plant Assistants to monitor treatments on Crown land. \$25,000 was annually paid to the PRRD to monitor 10% of treatments within the 3 IPMA's on FLNRORD and MoTI jurisdiction. - In 2019, a Bylaw Officer designated to Invasive Plants was hired for 3 months.
+- The PRRD hired 2 seasonal Invasive Plant Assistants to monitor treatments on Crown land. \$25,000 was annually paid to the PRRD to monitor 10% of treatments within the 3 IPMA's on FLNRORD and MoTI jurisdiction. - In 2019, a Bylaw Officer designated to Invasive Plants was hired for three months.

-2020 - 2021 Field Services Assistants
+2020 - 202 - Field Services Assistants

-For the 2020/2021 season, two seasonal field services assistants were hired from June until November.
+- For the 2020-2024 season, two seasonal field services assistants were hired from June until November.
 Their main roles were to support the compliance and enforcement officer in hand-pulling invasive plants in areas of concern, such as riparian areas and on private land where residents were struggling to manage on their own and requested support.
-These roles were shared amongst the parks maintenance responsibilities.
+These roles were shared amongst the park's maintenance responsibilities. - The PRRD adopts Invasive Plant Control Amendment Bylaw No. 2482, 2022 which focuses on education and pushes compliance and enforcement of the Weed Control Act back to the Province of BC.
+Invasive Plant disposal sites are expanded to include invasive plant disposal at manned transfer stations with compactor bins.

-Site Prioritization, Treatment Matrix and Thresholds
+Site Prioritization, Treatment Matrix, and Thresholds